Skip to main content

 • Outdoor spaces (weather-dependent, uneven surfaces)

-I've set up in studio apartments in downtown Toronto, spacious homes in Markham, and everything in between.
+I've set up in studio apartments in downtown Toronto, spacious homes in North York, and everything in between.
 If you're unsure whether your space will work, send me a quick photo when you book and I'll let you know.

 This is the single most impactful thing you can control.
 When you're lying still on the table, your body temperature drops.
 A room that feels comfortable when you're walking around will feel cool when you've been lying down for 30 minutes.